Exoplanets

 • Exoplanets also known as extrasolar planets, are planets which exist outside our solar system.

-• In 1992 two planets orbiting the pulsar PSR 1257+12 became the first exoplanets to be detected.
+• In 1992 two planets orbiting a distant pulsar became the first exoplanets to be detected.

 • In 1995 51 Pegasi B was the first exoplanet to be discovered orbiting a sun like star.

-• The habitable zone, also known as the 'Goldilocks Zone' is an area around a star which is at just the right temperature to allow liquid water to exist on an Earth like planet.
+• The habitable zone is an area around a star which is at just the right temperature to allow liquid water to exist on a planet's surface.

-• Several possible Earth size planets have been detected orbiting in the habitable zone of stars although as yet none have been confirmed.
+• Several possible Earth like planets have been detected orbiting in the habitable zone of stars.

 Types of Exoplanets

 Gas giants are planets similar to Jupiter and Saturn.
 Their mass is mostly composed of hydrogen and helium with possibly a dense rocky or metallic core.
-Exoplanets with a mass of more than 10 times the Earth are classified as gas giants.
-Due to their size the majority of planets detected outside our solar system are gas giants.
+Ice giants are similar to Uranus and Neptune, they have much less hydrogen and helium in their composition and more heavier elements.
+Around two thirds of the planets that have been discovered outside our solar system are either gas or ice giants.

 Hot Jupiters